Rank My leader was my dream startup. A unique idea which was to allow all political leaders to be evaluated real-time based on news.

 Why startups fail in all the articles you read on the Internet.

-But that does not make it a reason less dangerous to kill your Startup dream.
+But that does not make it a reason less scary to kill your Startup dream.

 What is portrayed as a model to save cost, money, time can actually lead to spending more money, time and energy?